 Recognizing the interlinked biophysical, socio-economic, and gendered dynamics of coastal Bangladesh is therefore essential.
 Such an understanding forms the foundation for interventions that aim to strengthen small-scale agriculture, promote women’s empowerment, and build climate resilience in a region facing profound environmental and livelihood challenges.

+3. MAIN RESULTS or KEY FINDINGS

 6. EVIDENCE SYNTHESIS BY THEME